Choose a Subject Area

 online form at http://global.cmich.edu/cmuonline/proctoring/exam-appointment.aspx.
 An appointment is required for the proctoring to take place.
 All test proctoring is done in Room 321 of the Park Library.

 The CMU Writing Center is located on the fourth floor of the Park Library.

 Green dots mark the locations of live Ethernet ports at study tables and carrels.

 Send a Fax in the Library

-Patrons may send local faxes for free at the Help Desk (Park
+CMU students, faculty, and staff and community members can send local faxes for free at the Help Desk (Park

-charged to their student accounts.
+charged to CMU accounts.

 The CMU Bookstore also offers fax services at a rate of $1 for